Fighter 5: Final Showdown

 me shheeeriously!" or Brad brags "Yeaaah!
 I'm on top!"

-never seems to go away.
+never goes away.
 Those 5-year-old cheesy win quotes

 never fail to turn my